 The opportunity to create a new civic space through the pedestrianisation of Broad Street, offers the chance to provide a piece of public realm, which meets not only the demands of the users of the development but sits within the context of the wider city network of spaces, providing a contrasting and complementary addition to the public realm.

 Marischal College is a prominent large granite building in the centre of Aberdeen and considered to be an icon of the 'Granite City'.

-With a distinctly urban character, the Square will have a sculptural quality drawing inspiration from the unique heritage of Aberdeen.
-Famous for its granite, the square will have a carpet of granite paving as its base, with elements such as seating sculpted from the same material.
-It is intended that this square will form part of the 'Granite Trail' of Aberdeen, celebrating the granite industry.
+With a distinctly urban character, the Square will have a sculptural quality, drawing inspiration from the unique culture and heritage of Aberdeen.
+Famous for its granite, the square will have a carpet of paving, with sculpted seating and street furniture using the same material.
+It is intended that this square will form part of the 'Granite Trail' of Aberdeen, celebrating the local stone industry.

 Mica glittered from the white stone.